How COVID set back the fight against cancer, and why it’s only getting worse

 After being thrown off schedule by the pandemic, many patients are slow to return for regular tests and procedures to detect cancers.
 While the COVID lockdowns are now in the rearview mirror and the public health emergency for the pandemic has expired, other immediate pressures still prohibit many from going to the doctor.

-The physicians who spoke with The Hill cited issues like loss of employment, rising health care costs and health care worker burnout as contributing to people putting off important cancer screenings.
+Physicians who spoke with The Hill cited issues such as loss of employment, rising health care costs and health care worker burnout contributing to people putting off important cancer screenings.

 Debra Patt, executive vice president of Texas Oncology, said the health care system is grappling with nursing and tech shortages compounded by early retirements spurred by the pandemic.